BerenMillidge/BerenMillidge.github.io/_posts/2023-04-21-Eigenvector-successor-representations.md

     V = Q \tilde{\Sigma} Q^T R
 \end{align}$$

 Where the only thing that must be accumulated across trials is $$\tilde{\Sigma}$$.
-This means that, in effect, we can achieve zero-shot generalization to not just reward using this representation but \emph{any transformation of the dynamics that leaves its eigenvalues unchanged}.
+This means that, in effect, we can achieve zero-shot generalization to not just reward using this representation but *any transformation of the dynamics that leaves its eigenvalues unchanged*.
 As far as I can tell this amounts to similarity transformations -- i.e., we can perform zero-shot generalization of any transformation of the form,

 $$\begin{align}
     \tilde{T} = X T X^{-1}